Take out your music instrument and,

 You know the ABC's.
 Music theory goes from A-G, and stops:

-Instrument fingerings and your own voice produce the Sounds respresented by this musical alphabet.
-Sound is what music theory structures.
-Together, we'll attempt to improve our sound output.
+This musical alphabet respresents the sounds your instrument fingerings and voice produce.
+And Sound is what music theory structures.
+Together, we'll improve our sound output.

-Additionally, there are steps, or sounds between some of these letters.
-That means more fingerings (don't worry, we'll go slowly):
+There are additional steps, or sounds between these letters.
+That means more fingerings (we'll go slowly):

 "You're a good music student, since you want to know about theory!"